Free Estate Planning Forms

 Books for Trustees on Trust Administration

 When you agree to serve as successor trustee of a living trust or trustee of any other type of trust, it comes with a great deal of responsibility as well as legal liability.
 You may not realize what you embarked upon until it is too late to turn back.
 All sorts of questions will arise and many will be time-sensitive.
 While the ideal scenario is to have a trust attorney answer all your questions, the legal bills will mount quickly if you use that approach.
-In most cases, a trustee must answer basic questions about trust administration on his own.
-Most trustees purchase one or two reference guides to refer to throughout the process.
+In some cases, a trustee must answer basic questions about trust administration without legal help.
+Most trustees purchase one or two reference guides to use throughout the process.